ParBLiSS/PaSGAL/README.md

 CT
 ```

 The first line above specifies the count of vertices as 4.
 The second line specifies that vertex 0 has an outgoing edge to vertex 1, and the label of vertex 0 is "AC".
 Similarly, the third line specifies that vertex 1 has an outgoing edge to vertex 2, and its label is "GT".
+The last vertex has no outgoing edge, so we just have its label.

 ## An example run